 - Some countries recommend you stay on main highways or avoid driving after dark

 Don’t carry your laptop in public, if possible.
 A laptop oftentimes signifies wealth in other countries, and thieves love to target these.
 If you need to carry it, carry it in a bag that does not look like a laptop case, and wear the strap diagonally across your chest.

 Don’t leave items in sight in your hotel room—they may get stolen.
 Keep valuable items locked in the hotel safe behind the front desk.

 Don’t Give the Appearance you are Lost:

-Try to avoid the appearance of being lost.
-Try not to stand and look at a map or your cell phone.
+Avoid the appearance of being lost.
+Do not stand and look at a map or your cell phone.
 Review the map before you leave or go to a restaurant and check it out.
 Stay alert to your surroundings.

 Clothing and Jewelry:

 Dress to blend in with the locals.
-Avoid wearing expensive jewelry in public or wearing clothes that make you look like a tourist (clothing with a U.S. sports team name or the U.S. on it, items with flags, etc.).
+Avoid wearing expensive jewelry in public or wearing clothes that make you look like a tourist (clothing with the name of a U.S. sports team, items with flags, etc.).

 Don’t carry tote bags or purses that just snap shut (zippered ones are harder to get into).
-Straps should be diagonal across your chest, rather than carried over one shoulder (which can be yanked away easily).
-That also keeps you from setting your purse down—making it an easy target.
+Straps should be diagonal across your chest, rather than carried over one shoulder, which can be yanked away easily.
+Do not put your purse down, since this makes it an easy target.